blaix/homer/README.md

 ./run.sh
 ```

-Then open a new terminal to reload the shell environment.
+Then close the apple terminal and open `/Applications/Nix Apps/iTerm2.app`.
+Go to Settings -> Profiles -> Default -> Text and set Font to `MesloLGS NF`.

 ### Existing setup